Skip to main content

 High-Fiber, Whole Foods, Healthy Fats Supports a diverse microbiome, balances β-glucuronidase, promotes healthy estrogen excretion.
 Improves insulin sensitivity, supports healthy SHBG levels, reduces inflammation.
 Enhances therapy efficacy, stabilizes hormone levels, supports metabolic health and body composition goals.

-In conclusion, a clinical approach to hormone optimization that overlooks the role of the is incomplete.
+In conclusion, a clinical approach to hormone optimization that overlooks the role of the gut microbiome is incomplete.
 Dietary interventions that specifically target the health of the gut and the function of the estrobolome are a powerful and necessary tool for maximizing the benefits and minimizing the risks of hormonal therapies.
 This systems-biology perspective confirms that nutrition is a fundamental modulator of endocrine function.

 References